-Use method chaining to define the grouped samples below, using the helper functions that you've already defined: is-old, is-young, is-cat, is-dog, is-female, lookup-fixed, and has-s-name.
+Use method chaining to define the grouped samples below, using the helper functions that you've already defined: is-old, is-young, is-dog, is-female, is-fixed, and name-has-s .
 We've given you the solution for the first sample, to get you started.

 Subset The code to define that subset

-\leftarrow Kittens kittens = animals-table.filter(is-cat).filter(is-young)
+Н Kittens kittens = animals-table.filter(is-cat).filter(is-young)

 7 Puppies

 ო Fixed Cats

 4 Cats with "s" in their name

-5 Old Dogs
+2 Old Dogs

 9 Fixed Animals

 7 Old Female Cats

 ∞ Fixed Kittens

 6 Fixed Female Dogs

 10 Old Fixed Female Cats